Neighbourhood Boundaries

 The area between Cook and Chambers is definitely part of Fernwood, as far as I am concerned, as is the area between Bay and Haultain.
 It seems to me the City has enough to do without carrying out this odd and ill-thought out proposal.

-Fernwood Fan almost 3 years ago
+Fernwood Fan over 3 years ago

 We have lived in Fernwood for years and strongly identify with the neighbourhood - the sense of community, the vibrant Belfry Square, the Compost Education Centre and Allotment Gardens, Fernfest, the Belfry, block parties, etc etc. In addition, we believe that changing our neighbourhood to North Park will adversely affect our property values.

-Annie Kitchen almost 3 years ago
+Annie Kitchen over 3 years ago

 It remains unclear to me why this proposal is being put forward.
 The ‘mailbox’ leaflet delivered to my home did nothing to elucidate.
 The response to the question: ‘Why are these proposed changes being suggested?’ is “City Council believes that these changes would help reconcile some geographic anomalies and improve residents’ sense of place.“ This word salad fails to shed light on the question.

-Lynne almost 3 years ago
+Lynne over 3 years ago

 Page last updated: 13 Dec 2023, 10:06 AM